The Berenstain Bears' Easter Surprise: Plot

-The story starts with Papa, Mama, Brother, and Sister Bear going on a picnic before the clock rewinds itself to a time when Sister wasn't born yet and Brother was the only cub of The Bear Family and on the block (referring to The Berenstain Bears' new baby).
+The story starts with Papa, Mama, Brother, and Sister Bear going on a picnic before the clock rewinds itself to a time when Sister wasn't born yet and Brother was the only cub of the Bear Family and on the block (referring to The Berenstain Bears' New Baby).
 During fall, when he isn't playing with his friends down by the bog, he enjoys asking Papa different questions about life.
 Papa, although he has no idea how to answer most of his son's questions, plays along anyway.
-As Fall transitions to Winter, the cycle of questions continues.
+As fall transitions to winter, the cycle of questions continues.

 During the long cold winter, no one has any explanation for why it doesn't seem (to want) to end.
-Both Mama and Papa are especially anxious for Spring, as they had a special Easter surprise planned, which neither of them care to disclose (although Brother Bear does notice that he can't sit on Mama's lap anymore, and it's not simply because he's getting bigger or taller).
+Both Mama and Papa are especially anxious for spring, as they had a special Easter surprise planned, which neither of them care to disclose (although Brother Bear does notice that he can't sit on Mama's lap anymore, and it's not simply because he's getting bigger or taller).
 When Brother asks about Easter, Papa tells him all about candy and the Easter Bunny, but Mama sings about new life and miracles.

 The family decides to pay Boss Bunny, Bear Country's official Easter Bunny responsible for the beginning of spring, a visit.
 However, to their shock, they find out that he has quit.
 Papa, while initially just as depressed as Brother is about the loss of Easter, decides to be the Easter Bunny ("I'll Be the Easter Bunny/If You Want Something Done, Then Do it Yourself") and create his own candy and egg factory, but it ultimately ends in disaster.

 Brother eventually decides to take matters into his own hands and begins a search to find Boss Bunny on his own.
 He encounters his friend Bill Bunny, who turns out to be Boss Bunny's son.
-Bill takes him to a hidden spot no bear has ever been before, and the two then enter the abandoned and in a dilapidated state Easter Factory and find Boss Bunny who is asleep.
-They ask him to resume his duties of bringing spring and Easter back, but he complains that the workload, responsibility of transitioning the seasons has become too much for him to handle in his old age, and he is simply too burnt out to continue.
+Bill takes him to a hidden spot no bear has ever been before, and the two then enter the abandoned and dilapidated Easter Factory and find Boss Bunny who is asleep.
+They ask him to resume his duties of bringing spring and Easter back, but he complains that the workload and responsibility of transitioning the seasons has become too much for him to handle in his old age, and he is simply too burnt out to continue.
 Despite Brother's pleading, Boss refuses to reconsider until he sees the Great Spring Rainbow, which relieves his ailments, revives his energy, and immediately puts his factory back in business.

-On Easter morning, Brother finds his Easter candy, but Mama has an additional Easter surprise for him.
-Baby Sister Bear.
+On Easter morning, Brother finds his Easter candy, but Mama has an additional Easter surprise for him: Baby Sister Bear.
 When Brother asks where she came from, Papa is left speechless, but Mama reminds Brother about the miracle of new life (and Brother quickly notices that he can sit on Mama's lap again).